Debt Consolidation Explained: How It Works and Who Should Consider It

 Managing multiple debts can feel like juggling fire—one missed payment and things can quickly spiral.
 This is where debt consolidation steps in as a great option to regain financial control.
 If you're dealing with several loans or credit card bills, debt consolidation can simplify repayment by combining them into one.

-Let’s explore what debt consolidation really means, how it works, and whether it’s the right solution for you.
+This comprehensive guide explores what debt consolidation really means, how it works, and whether it's the right solution for you.

 What Is Debt Consolidation?

 The process of consolidating several loans into one is known as debt consolidation, ideally with a lower personal loan interest rate.
 Instead of paying several EMIs to different lenders, you repay just one EMI each month.
-Debt consolidation not only reduces the chance of missed payments but can also save money on interest.

 How Debt Consolidation Works

 A personal loan for debt consolidation works by replacing multiple debts with one new loan.
+The process follows these steps:

 A personal loan EMI calculator helps estimate your monthly outflow based on the loan amount, interest rate, and tenure.
 It's wise to use it before applying so you can plan your budget efficiently.